nathanstrahs/03-Miniproject/README.md

 Duty cycle greater than 1 is undefined, so we clip the duty cycle to the range [0, 1].

+# CONTRIBUTIONS BY MEMBERS

+## Design

+- Prior to us meeting, Sitong and Xiang set up the python environment that we would use for the rasberry pico
+- The following tasks were done in parallel:
+- Nathan was working on wiring
+- Sitong was working on code for the buzzer
+- Rayan was working on documentation and coming up with tunes to play on the buzzer
+- Xiang was working on code for the LED

+## Testing
+- Everyone tested their own components after completing them with unit testing and simple hardware testing

+## Comparisons
+-

 ## Reference

 * [Pico 2WH pinout diagram](https://datasheets.raspberrypi.com/picow/pico-2-w-pinout.pdf) shows the connections to analog and digital IO.